ialbert/bio/docs/bio-fasta.md

     bio fasta genomes.gb > all.fa

-to convert only the genome component pass the `--genome` flag:
+to convert only the genome component pass the `--source` flag:

-    bio fasta genomes.gb --genome > genomes.fa
+    bio fasta genomes.gb --source > genomes.fa

 ## Inputs